-In addition to intervention services, Victim Services hosts special events and presentations to promote and educate the campus community, and to promote the awareness of rape, acquaintance rape, and other forcible and nonforcible sexual offenses, as well as violence prevention and bystander intervention.
+Victim Services hosts special events and presentations to promote and educate the campus community, and to promote the awareness of sexual assault/sexual harassment, and other forcible and non-forcible sexual offenses, dating violence, stalking, and violence prevention and bystander intervention.

-Additional information regarding services, events and programs offered by the UCF Victim Services Department can be found by visiting the UCF Victim Services website at http://victimservices.ucf.edu.
+Additional information regarding services, events and programs offered by the UCF Victim Services Department can be found by visiting the UCF Victim Services website at http://victimservices.ucf.edu/.